Stellantis/stellantis.github.io/_webportal-public-reference/Navigation.InvalidCoordinates.md

 ---
 title: Navigation.InvalidCoordinates
 supported:
   - 2
   - 4
 type: event
 ---
-Event triggered when at least one of the coordinates used with `Navigation.LaunchGuidance` is invalid, due to : Type, size...
+Event triggered when at least one of the coordinates used with `Navigation.LaunchGuidance` is invalid, due to: Type, size...

 ### EXAMPLE